 Dogs of War

-Chapter 1-The Journey of a Thousand Miles Begins With a Single Bus
+Chapter 1-The Journey of a Million Miles Begins With a Single Bus

 8 Miles to Marine Corps Recruit Depot San Diego